kash2277/CS410-Project-5/README.md

 The console should display the joystick values received from the server using an atprotocol.The label shows single point console that moves according to the joystick module movements.

+You can find the screenshot of Output Window OutputScreenshot.png

 X and Y indicates horizontal and vertical movements of joystick.The X and Y default values is the default position of console on the Joystick Module and z = 1 indicates the button is pressed.